akhileshhalekotemohan/BillGenerator/README.md

 >Ex: '1 imported box of chocolates at 10.00' </br>
 >Please type 'done' to stop adding new items and print bill with sales tax! </br>

 Please enter items similar to this.
 Please note that each item should be entered in a seperate line as shown below.
-After you are done entering please type 'done'.
+After you are done adding please type 'done'.
 >1 book at 12.49 </br>
 >1 music CD at 14.99 </br>
 >1 chocolate bar at 0.85 </br>
 >done </br>

-#### Step4
+#### Step 4
 Now you will see bill details as shown below

 > --------------- Final Bill ---------------- </br>